V4Fire/Client/src/base/b-remote-provider/README.md

 this.$refs.analytics.post({data: [1, 2, 3]});
 ```

-You can also use this component on initializing: you can hook to `@change` event, or provide the `field` prop to store the component `.db` into the parent field.
+You can also use this component on initializing: you can hook to `@change` event, or provide the `field` prop to store the component `db` into the parent field.

 ```
 < b-remote-provider :dataProvider = 'SelectedCity' | :field = 'selectedCity'